MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab02_Model_Driven_App.md

 - Create a new model-driven app named Permit Management

-- Edit the app navigation to reference the required entities
+- Edit the app navigation to reference the required Tables

-- Customize the forms and views of the required entities for the app
+- Customize the forms and views of the required Tables for the app

 **Views**: As the name suggests, this helps viewing the existing data in the form of table.
-This is the configuration of the fields that will be displayed on the screen.
+This is the configuration of the Columns that will be displayed on the screen.

-**Forms**: This is where the user creates/updates new records in the entities.
+**Forms**: This is where the user creates/updates new records in the Tables.

 Both will be integrated to the model-driven app for a better user-experience.